-This interview with Isabel Wahl, Head of Evonik’s RESOMER® development laboratory, discusses the use of a new bioresorbable copolymer that combines mechanical strength with rapid degradation for wound healing and pediatric devices.
+Isabel Wahl, Head of Evonik’s RESOMER development lab, discusses a new bioresorbable copolymer combining mechanical strength with rapid degradation for wound healing and pediatric devices.

 The convergence of modern 3D printing technologies such as selective laser sintering (SLS), fused filament fabrication (FFF), and bioplotters with a new generation of custom bioresorbable polymers in powder, filament, and granule is revolutionizing what’s possible in the development of bioresorbable medical device parts.

 Prevention Of Thrombus Accumulation On Vascular Access Products Can Have Positive Impact On Patient Outcomes And Healthcare Costs

 Thrombus accumulation on blood contacting-devices such as catheters, vascular stents, or hemodialyzers can lead to device failure or serious complications and has a significant impact on patient care, quality of life, and overall healthcare costs.
 The functional properties of Endexo additive technology can modify the surfaces of blood-contacting devices to reduce adhesion and activation of blood components, thereby significantly reducing thrombus formation, associated complications, and overall costs.

 A GMP Implantable Grade Bioresorbable Polymer Powder Breakthrough For The 3D Printing Of Medical Devices Using SLS Technology

 Recent innovations with Selective Laser Sintering (SLS) systems and bioresorbable polymers are redefining opportunities for the 3D printing of medical devices with complex geometries across a range of application areas.
 SLS systems utilize a high-powered laser to selectively melt and fuse powder particles of a bioresorbable polymer in a layer by layer process to manufacture a final implantable medical device part.
 Depending on the part geometry, these systems can typically print geometries as small as 0.4 mm with a tolerance of +/- 0.25 mm.

 How To Utilize Extrusion To Optimize Processing And Supply Of High-Quality Tubes For Use With Stents, Scaffolds, And Other Medical Devices